langchain-ai/agentevals/README.md

 ```
 </details>

+`"unordered"` is useful is if you want to ensure that specific tools are called at some point in the trajectory, but you don't necessarily need them to be in message order (e.g. the agent called a company policy retrieval tool at an arbitrary point in an interaction before authorizing spend for a pizza party).

-If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).
+**Note:** If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).

 #### Subset and superset match

-There are other evaluators for checking partial trajectory matches (ensuring that a trajectory contains a subset and superset of tool calls compared to a reference trajectory).
+The `"subset"` and `"superset"` modes match partial trajectories (ensuring that a trajectory contains a subset/superset of tool calls contained in a reference trajectory).

 <details open>
 <summary>Python</summary>